crawl/crawl/crawl-ref/docs/crawl_manual.rst

 6. Dungeon sprint modes
 ****************************************

-Dungeon sprints are short, faster-paced variants of crawl that aim at more of a "coffee break"-style of gameplay.
-They can be accessed from the main menu, and save files co-exist with regular game saves.
-Sprint modes all use the basic crawl mechanics, but with certain aspects of the game sped up.
+Dungeon sprints are short, faster-paced variants of Crawl that aim at more of a "coffee break" style of gameplay.
+They can be accessed from the main menu, and save files coexist with regular game saves.
+Sprint modes all use the basic Crawl mechanics, but with certain aspects of the game sped up.
 All sprint games take place on a single map.
 The most noticeable speed change is much more rapid experience gain, as well as piety growth.
 Many sprint modes focus on some specific aspect of the game, and several introduce variant mechanics or items